bbito/onyx-webos-app/README.md

 enyo templates default onyx-webos-app
 ```
 ### <a name="usage"></a>Usage
+*IMPORTANT!
+The .git folder and README.md from this template repo will be copied into your project folder*
+*IMPORTANT!
+Delete the .git folder before proceeding and either delete or remember to modify the README.md file so it describes YOUR PROJECT instead of this template*

-For the most part this template works like the built-in app templates and you can find out more about enyo-dev and the template system at the [enyo-dev](https://github.com/enyojs/enyo-dev) repo.
+Otherwise, for the most part this template works like the built-in app templates and you can find out more about enyo-dev and the template system at the [enyo-dev](https://github.com/enyojs/enyo-dev) repo.

 * Edit the `appinfo.json` file to reflect your project
 * Run `enyo pack`